 As a rule, children and adults undergo treatment in the same department at the large university hospitals.
 This reaffirms the high qualifications of operating urologists and oncologists, who consider peculiarities of interventions in patients of different age groups.

 How can I undergo treatment abroad?

-Foreign hospitals admit for a treatment not only local residents, but also foreign patients.
-However, the process of treatment organization abroad requires certain knowledge.
+Foreign hospitals admit not only local residents, but also foreign patients.
+However, the process of treatment organization abroad requires knowledge of specific questions.
 For a person who does not have such experience, it is better to delegate this task to a medical tourism agency.